oremanj/greenback/README.rst

   ``greenback`` too, but perhaps only under an obscure or unlikely series of operations.

-* Calling ``greenback.run()`` inside a finalizer (``__del__`` method)
+* Calling ``greenback.await_()`` inside a finalizer (``__del__``
-  or weakref callback is unsupported.
+  method), signal handler, or weakref callback is unsupported.
 It might work most of the time, or even all the time, but the environment in which such methods run is weird enough that the author isn't prepared to make any guarantees.
 (Not that you have any guarantees about the rest of it, just some better theoretical grounding.)

 License